The short answer to "Can I Eat Chocolate with Diabetes?" is that it depends on the type of chocolate, with darker, lower-sugar types being better.

 The Effect of Chocolate on Blood Sugar Levels

 Commercial chocolate bars from the grocery store may be high in sugar and fat, making it a significant source of calories.
 Eating these regularly can increase the risk of other diabetic complications due to the sugar content.
 Just so you know, chronic diabetes leads to oxidative stress, and diabetics are less able to fight free radicals that cause inflammation and cell damage (gout can be an issue as an example).
-While it is still possible to eat chocolate for diabetics, it's important to choose dark chocolate over the higher sugar or very processed types with low cocoa fiber / cocoa solids.
+While it is still possible to eat best chocolate for diabetics, it's important to choose dark chocolate over the higher sugar or very processed types with low cocoa fiber / cocoa solids.

 Is Sugar-Free Chocolate Good For Diabetics?